oscar-stack/vagrant-pe_build/README.markdown

   * `config.pe_build.shared_installer`
     * Description: Whether to run PE installation using installers and answers shared using the `/vagrant` directory.
-If set to `false`, resources will be downloaded remotely to the home directory of whichever user account Vagrant is using.
+If set to `false`, resources will be downloaded remotely from `download_root` to the home directory of whichever user account Vagrant is using.
 Defaults to `true`.

 ### `pe_bootstrap` Provisioner Settings